apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 you wish to target.
 It is recommended that you install the highest SDK version that your version of cordova-android supports (see [Requirements and Support](#requirements-and-support)).

-Open the Android SDK Manager (run `sdkmanager` from the terminal) and make sure the following are installed:
+Open the Android SDK Manager (`Tools > SDK Manager` in Android Studio, or `sdkmanager` on the command line), and make sure the following are installed:

 1. Android Platform SDK for your targeted version of Android
 1. Android SDK build-tools version 19.1.0 or higher
-1. Android Support Repository (found under "Extras")
+1. Android Support Repository (found under the "SDK Tools" tab)

-See Android's documentation on [Installing SDK Packages](https://developer.android.com/studio/intro/update.html) for more details.
+See Android's documentation on [Installing SDK Packages](https://developer.android.com/studio/intro/update) for more details.

 ### Setting environment variables